 Many heirloom Greek recipes call for "ammonia" (αμμωνία, say: ah-moh-NEE-yah), especially cookies, breadsticks, and crackers.
 This is a powdered form of ammonia used as a leavening agent.
-The advantages of using this instead of another leavener (baking soda or powder) are:
+The advantages of using this instead of another leavening agent (baking soda or powder) are:

-- it produces a fabulous crispness that isn't really duplicated with another leavener.
+- It produces a fabulous crispness that isn't really duplicated with another leavening agent.

 This form of powdered ammonia has a very strong smell (don't sniff!) but it cooks off during baking.

 Baker's ammonia isn't always easy to find.
 Local and online Greek markets usually carry it, German and Scandinavian markets might have it (under the "hartshorn" name), and some pharmacies carry it.
 Baker's ammonia produced by the Greek company "Krinos" is the easiest Greek product to find outside Greece.